Let your food be your medicine

 Diets don't work anyway; forget the term.
 Research shows that a shocking 95 percent of folk have put it all back on within a year, and many are heavier than ever.

-Go on a diet and you'll just get depressed; let your food be your medicine and you'll be free from them for ever; dinkum.
+Go on a diet and you'll just get depressed.
+Let your food be your medicine and you will be free from them for ever; dinkum.

 So, what are these principles?